 Be open to the idea that for your particular bees, in your particular location and your particular beehive, smoke may not always be necessary.
 Learn from your bees and decide for yourself whether you need to use the smoker.

-This is a whole separate topic (and series of articles) but we want to plant a seed in your mind about to get the most value from each inspection.
+This is a whole separate topic but we want to plant a seed in your mind about to get the most value from each inspection.
 In short, consider each inspection to be about gathering evidence.

 One of the amazing things about beekeeping is how close we get to nature.
 It is a very hands-on way to understand one of nature's most amazing creatures and their involvement in a society that is truly breathtaking.
 We get to see that, close up and in detail.

-And yet there is also a lot about beekeeping based on gathering evidence, rather than direct results.
+And yet there is also a lot about beekeeping which is based on gathering evidence, rather than viewing direct results.

 Consider the search for the queen.
 You will be tempted to search for her during most inspections.
 There is a real peace of mind in seeing such an important member of the colony, moving around a frame.